 For almost seven years we were a family of four.
 The “All-American” Family – one girl, one boy, dog, car, mini-van.
-During those seven years my husband and I were often asked, begged, and pleaded with to have another baby.
-Our daughter would beg for a sister, unless that meant she had to share her room.
-Our son would plead his case that he needed a brother and even offered to get bunk beds to make room for a sibling.
+During those seven years, my husband and I were often asked, begged, and pleaded with to have another baby.
+Our daughter would beg for a sister unless that meant she had to share her room.
+Our son would plead his case that he needed a brother and even offered to get bunk beds to make room for a sibling (or siblings, even if he didn’t realize that was an option).
 This conversation was a common occurrence for almost four years.

-Finally as we entered into the older years and got all potty trained, ditched the diaper bag, established a routine, started traveling and enjoying life in general my husband and I decided our family was complete.
+Finally, as we entered into the older years and got them both potty trained, ditched the diaper bag, established a routine, started traveling and enjoying life in general my husband and I decided our family was complete.
 The kids resigned themselves to the fact that they were stuck with each other and were content with our decision not to expand our family.

 Fast forward to the present.
 We are now an amazing family of six with two boys and two girls.
 Both kids got their wish and each got a brother AND a sister.
 Having had time to adjust to being older siblings and having babies in the house we sat them down to talk to them about what it was like to have twins in the house.